 Day 4: Exploring Mangabe Reserve

-Today we will make an early start heading along a river and up trails along a high ridge.
+After breakfast we will trek along a river and up trails along a high ridge.
 The scenery is fantastic.
 We hope to find rare Golden Mantella Frogs close to the river and get close to Indri Lemurs on high ground.
 We are sure to hear several groups of lemurs and see birds that you will never see in the wild outside of Madagascar.

 We will take the opportunity to visit one of the villages our project partners are helping in their quest to achieve a better and more sustainable life.
 They are lovely people and whilst language will be a barrier to most, you will experience a wonderful sense of goodwill.
 You will also have the opportunity to really feel what life is like for a rural Madagascan and learn how they are being assisted by experts in the project team.